 - The administration of supplier registration lists maintained by Treasury.

 - The administration of providing advice or services in response to an enquiry, consultation or complaint.

-- The administration of employment and management of our staff under the State Service Act 2000.
+- The administration of employment and management of our staff and applicants under the State Service Act 2000.

 Personal information may also be collected for the administration of security controls and measures to provide and maintain a safe working environment for our employees, contractors and visitors, and for the administration of a secure physical environment for the Department's information, resources and assets.